Recipe Overview

 Equipment you’ll need: mixer, baking sheet, parchment paper

-Servings: makes 40 cookies, more or less
+Servings: makes about 40 cookies, depending on size

 Today I’m bringing you more butter love with one of my favorite types of cookies — shortbread.